WAIdrones/WAIdrones-web/content/home/services.md

   description: Need an accurate measurement of a hole or pile?
 We can do that from the air!
 - icon: comment
   icon_pack: fas
-  name: CUSTOM
+  name: CUSTOM SOLUTIONS
-  description: Can't see what you need?
-Get in contact below to see if we can offer a custom solution.
+  description: Get in contact below to discuss your needs.

 # Uncomment to use emoji icons.
 #- icon: ":smile:"